jlnbln/My-HA-Dashboard/README.md

 - 🏠 **Room-Based Layout**: Grouped views for rooms with lighting, climate, and media control.
 - 🎨 **Stylized UI**: Uses card-mod and bubble-card for a highly polished aesthetic.
 - 🎮 **Smart Device Integration**: Controls for lights, media devices, and climate per room.
-- 🔐 **Security System Integration**: Real-time status and control for security modes.
+- 🎶 **Music Assistant Integration**: Music Assistant directly in the dashboard and custom music player for mobile view.

 ---